 top of page

 Jason Campbell, working under the diminutive [ell], is an artist and spatial designer, leveraging archival processes, performance, spatial theory, and sculpture.
-With interest and training in architecture and photography, Campbell tends to spaces and materials marked by 'productive tensions,' the dualities and incongruent narratives in everyday life.
+With interest and training in architecture and photography, Campbell tends to spaces and materials marked by 'productive tensions,' the dualities and incongruent narratives found in everyday life.

 Ongoing inquiries delve into: